-Steel Dynamics Announces Second Quarter 2019 Earnings Conference Call and Webcast
+Reminder: Steel Dynamics Announces Second Quarter 2019 Earnings Conference Call and Webcast

 To participate, please dial +1.201.689.8040 at least ten minutes before the start time and reference the Steel Dynamics Second Quarter 2019 Earnings Call.
 The teleconference can also be accessed (in listen-only mode) by visiting the company's website at www.steeldynamics.com.
 Webcast participants are encouraged to log in prior to the 10:00 a.m.
 Eastern Daylight Time start to ensure connection before the beginning of the call.
 An audio replay version of the teleconference can be accessed by dialing +1.919.882.2331 and entering conference ID number 49820.
 The audio replay link will be available on the company's website until 11:59 p.m.
 Eastern Daylight Time on July 28, 2019.
 An MP3 file of the event will be available on the company's website that can be accessed for online replay or download.